 Groups who's in-class presentation is scheduled early on will be graded less rigorously in a qualitative manner as needed.
-For example, if you are the first presentation, there is leeway to make mistakes and also the opportunity to correct slides in time for their final submission.
+For example, if you are the first presentation, there is leeway to make mistakes, and also more time to correct slides before the final submission.